 Oman may not be the first country ESL teachers think of teaching in, but it is a beautiful country with a high standard of its teachers.
-It is a great option for those with experience to teach in, with an added bonus of incredible architecture and a beautiful coastline.
+Teaching English in Oman is a great option for those with experience to teach in, with an added bonus of incredible architecture and a beautiful coastline.

-This Arabic speaking country is more traditional than its counterparts.
-The United Arab Emirates and Saudi Arabia, both oil rich countries, have evolved their culture into one of wealth and extravagance – both wonderful places to teach and visit if that is your preference.
-Oman also has great wealth from oil, but has maintained its culturally traditional way of living.
-If an adventure in teaching and travel in a traditional Arab nation is your goal, Oman is the country you want to head to.
+This Arabic-speaking country is more traditional than its counterparts.
+The United Arab Emirates and Saudi Arabia, both oil-rich countries, have evolved their culture into one of wealth and extravagance – both wonderful places to teach and visit if that is your preference.
+Oman also has great wealth from oil but has maintained its culturally traditional way of living.
+If an adventure in teaching and travel in a traditional Arab nation is your goal, you should teach English in Oman.

-If you’re a native English speaker and interested in teaching in Oman, continue reading to learn all you need to know about teaching in Oman, and the bonuses that go along with it.
+If you’re a native English speaker and interested in teaching in Oman, continue reading to learn all you need to know about teaching ESL in Oman and the bonuses that go along with it.

 Want to find out more about teaching in this region?
-Be sure to check out: Teaching English in the Middle East or you may also want to consider teaching in Morocco.
+Be sure to check out: Teaching English in the Middle East, or you may also want to consider teaching in Israel or teaching in Morocco.

 Teaching English in Oman